Gwop

 Infrastructure for agent-native commerce

-Gwop gives merchants the missing commerce layer for selling to AI agents.
+Gwop gives merchants the missing commerce layer for selling to AI agents in headless environments.
 Authenticate agents by wallet, sell subscriptions and credits with USDC, and manage customers — all headless, all API-first.

 Raw x402 gives you stateless per-request payments.
 Gwop gives you customers.